benjijunior89/Extending-language-AIML2.0/README.md

 * r, it is a prefix/suffix or both.

 Expanding the use of Sets and Maps.
 * get set/map keys.
 * add word to set/map.
 * remove word to set/map.
 * modify value map.

 ## Semantic lexical analyzer has been added

+Use Makefile to compila and then use it such as: _./especifcacion file.aiml_